JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 `CValuesRef<T>` type is used in Kotlin to pass a typed pointer parameter of a C function.
 First, we need an instance of
 `MyStruct` and `MyUnion` classes.
-That time we create them directly in the native memory.
+This time we create them directly in the native memory.
 Let's use the
 ```kotlin
 fun <reified T : kotlinx.cinterop.CVariable> alloc(): T